 236 lb-ft of torque @ 1,750 rpm

-The 2012 Volkswagen Beetle is not the kind of car you buy because you need it, but because you absolutely want it.
-Its competitors are found in the “boutique” category – cars that deliver heavily on style, image, emotional appeal and ownership that transcends mere transportation.
-That group could reasonably include the Mini Cooper, Fiat 500, Ford Mustang, Hyundai Veloster, even the sibling VW GTI and a few others.
-Yet, the 2012 Beetle is an attractive selection in its own right, with all the mechanical, technological and feature benefits you would expect from Volkswagen, powered by a selection of engines that includes a 2.5-liter 5-cylinder, a 2.0-liter turbo powerhouse, and a 2.0-liter turbodiesel, all wrapped in the most familiar shape on the road.
+The 2013 Volkswagen Beetle is the kind of car you buy not because you need it, but because you absolutely want it.
+Nowhere is this reality more strongly represented than in the new Beetle Convertible.
+As a “boutique” car, the VW Beetle delivers heavily on style, image, emotional appeal and ownership that transcend mere transportation.
+This niche segment could reasonably include the likes of the Mini Cooper, Fiat 500, Hyundai Veloster, and even the sibling VW GTI.
+Yet, the 2013 Beetle is an attractive selection in its own right, with all the mechanical, technological and feature benefits you would expect from Volkswagen.
+It’s powered by a 2.5-liter 5-cylinder, a 2.0-liter turbo-4 powerhouse or a new 2.0-liter 4-cylinder turbodiesel, and wrapped in the most familiar shape on the road.